tomchapin/koc-power-bot/README.md

 You can download the latest release of the script here: https://github.com/tomchapin/koc-power-bot/raw/master/KOCpowerBot.user.js

-*KOC Power Bot* is currently offered as a beta release.
-If you currently use KOC Power Tools, you should upgrade to the latest version of it, too

 ##Additional Information

 We are looking for contributors.
 If you are interested just leave us a message :-)